Tax managed strategy 3

-If you are an investor with discretionary RRIF income, you can put that income to good use.
-By borrowing to invest, you not only achieve tax savings each year, but gain the potential to significantly increase the value of your non-registered investment portfolio over the long term.
+If you’re an investor with discretionary income from a registered retirement income fund (RRIF), you can put that income to good use.
+By borrowing to invest, you not only gain tax savings each year but also the potential to significantly increase the value of your non-registered investment portfolio over the long term.

-Perhaps you are someone with additional sources of income, who does not need the money from your Registered Retirement Income Fund (RRIF) payments for day-to-day living expenses.
-Instead, your RRIF payments are actually reinvested into a separately held non-registered investment.
+Perhaps you’re someone with additional sources of income, who doesn’t need the money from your RRIF payments for day-to-day living expenses.
+Instead, you reinvest your RRIF payments into a separately held non-registered investment.

-- The amount of the loan is applied in a lump sum to purchase non-registered investments.
+- Use the amount of the loan in a lump sum to purchase non-registered investments.

-- The loan interest is paid with the discretionary RRIF payments being received.
+- Pay the loan interest with the discretionary RRIF payments you received.